Nicole Richie: Early life, family and education

-Nicole Camille Escovedo was born in Berkeley, California.
+Nicole Camille Escovedo was born on September 21, 1981, in Berkeley, California.
 She is of English, Mexican, and Creole African-American descent.
-Her biological father, Peter Michael Escovedo, is the brother of musician Sheila E. and nephew of guitarist Alejandro Escovedo, and her biological mother is Karen Moss.
+Her biological father, Peter Michael Escovedo, is the brother of musician Sheila E., son of percussionist and bandleader Pete Escovedo, and nephew of guitarist Alejandro Escovedo, and her biological mother is Karen Moss.
 When she was three years old, her biological parents decided to leave her under the care of Lionel Richie and his first wife Brenda Harvey Richie's family because they could not afford to provide for her.
 Lionel and Brenda Harvey Richie became her guardians.
 His 1986 hit song "Ballerina Girl" was written about Nicole.

 Brenda Harvey and Lionel Richie legally adopted Nicole when she was nine years old.
 When Lionel and Brenda went through a bitter public split, they were indulgent to the young Nicole.
 "Their way of making me happy was to say yes to everything I wanted, but I don't think a little girl should have that much freedom," said Richie in a 2006 interview with Vanity Fair.
 Following the divorce, Lionel remarried and had two more children: Miles (b.
 1994) and Sofia (b.
 1998).
 Richie's godmother is Nancy Davis, daughter of Marvin Davis and mother of Brandon Davis.
 Richie regularly interacted with musicians her father knew, including Michael Jackson (who was her godfather), Prince and Kenny Rogers.
 Quincy Jones said in a People magazine interview that he had "known Nicole Richie since she was a baby.
 She's a very smart girl".

 Richie graduated from Montclair College Preparatory School in 1999, then attended the University of Arizona in Tucson, Arizona, alongside Kourtney Kardashian and Luke Walton, where she studied Arts and Media.
 She did not have a definitive study plan in Arizona, dropped out after two years, and returned to California.